boris-spas/simpleParallelBash/README.txt

-Run a bash processes in parallel by running
+Execute a bash script multiple times with different input in parallel by running

 ./run.sh /path/to/script.sh /path/to/input.txt <noOfThreads>